Blog

 Anonymous Authentication

 Timmy uses Firebase Anonymous Authentication.
 On first launch, each device receives a temporary, anonymous ID.
-No account is created, no email address is requested, no password is stored.
-This ID serves solely to enforce the Firestore security rules — only authenticated devices can read and write session data.
+There is no account, no email address, and no password.
+The ID is only there to enforce Firestore rules: only authenticated devices may read or write session data.

 The Architecture: Who Sends, Who Receives